cgiacomini/vagrant--kubernetes/examples/007-Deployments/README.md

 ```
 ## Deployment Alternatives

-Most of the time applications are deployes usin Deployments.
-There two kind if Deployments:
+Most of the time applications are deployed using Deployments.
+There are two two others kind if Deployments:

-1. DemonSet  : A DaemonSet is a Deployment that starts one Pod instance on every node in the cluster.
+1. ***DemonSet***  : A DaemonSet is a Deployment that starts one Pod instance on every node in the cluster.
                When a node is added to the cluster the Daemon set deployment start the required PODs on that node too.
-2. StatefulSets : StatefulSets are valuable for applications that require:
+2. ***StatefulSets*** : StatefulSets are valuable for applications that require:
   * Stable, unique network identifiers.
   * Stable, persistent storage.
   * Ordered, graceful deployment and scaling.